memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/README.md

 ## STUDENT ATTENDANCE USING FACIAL RECOGNITION SYSTEM

 ***This is an automatic student attendance system using face recognition.
-The aim is to automate the process of attendance maintenance.
+The aim is to automate the process of attendance maintenance.***

-## FACE RECOGNITION
+##👩 FACE RECOGNITION

 Face recognition is a biometric recognition technique.
 Biometric recognition is an information system that allows the identification of a person based on some of its main physiological and behavioral characteristics.